Geordan Murphy

-Geordan Edward Andrew Murphy (born 19 April 1978) is an Irish rugby union coach and former player.
-He played as fullback or wing both for the Irish international team and the English club Leicester Tigers.
+Geordan Edward Andrew Murphy (born 19 April 1978) is an Irish rugby union rugby coach and player who retired from the professional game as the most-decorated man in Premiership Rugby history.
+He played as fullback or wing for the Irish international team and the English club Leicester Tigers as well as for the British & Irish Lions.

 Youth

 Murphy was born in Dublin, Ireland.
 He was officially named George after his father but his mother called him Geordan to avoid confusion.
-His six brothers and sister all played rugby union.
-Murphy was educated at Newbridge College, Newbridge, Co.
-Kildare before attending Waterford Institute of Technology and De Montfort University in Leicester.
+His five brothers and sister all played rugby union.
+Murphy was educated at Newbridge College, Newbridge, County Kildare before attending Waterford Institute of Technology and De Montfort University in Leicester.

 Murphy played Gaelic football at Minor (U18) level with Kildare GAA in the All-Ireland Minor Football Championship.